 The first few hours just fly by, and Lars Erik and Malene make good progress.
 Meter after meter, Lars Erik is working is way toward the world record.
 Just as before, he feels quite good.
 Even after darkness set, he is still fine.
 For now!
 His goal is to break the record of American Mike Foote.
 In March 2018, he had covered 18,644 meters of vert (61,170 feet) and now Lars Erik is right on his heels.
 After nearly 10 hours Malene too is in good spirits.
 She has less pressure than her fellow sufferer since there is not yet any official record for women.
 She would be the first!

-It is already Sunday, May 20th, just two hours to go until the first rays of sunshine hit the course.
-Lars Erik’s pace begins to slow.
-In the glow of a head lamp, you can see his shallow fast breathing and witness the aching cramps taking over his right leg.
+It is already Sunday, May 20.
+Two hours to go until the first rays of sunshine hit the course.
+Lars Erik’s pace gets slower.
+In the glow of a head lamp, one sees his shallow fast breathing.
+Again and again, he is plagued by aching cramps in his right leg.
 “The hardest part of this project was between hours 14 and 19.
-I noticed how my energydwindled, bit by bit” he says afterward.
-For the remaining hours, Lars Erik fights his way through the psychological and physical low, but, as the new day breaks he finds energy anew.
-Another five hours lie before him, the light is at the end of the tunnel!
+I noticed how my energy bit by bit dwindled,” he says afterward.
+Still, he fights his way bravely through the psychological and physical low, and as the new day breaks he finds energy anew.
+Another five hours lie before him, the light at the end of the tunnel...

 At precisely 3 p.m., exactly 24 hours after the starting gun, Malene and Lars Erik’s endeavor is over.
 They did it!
 Lars Erik beats the existing record by a full 2,295 vertical meters (7,530 feet).
 And Malene is the first woman to set the record in 24-hour ski mountaineering.
 A passion for ski mountaineering got them to their goal.